Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Reweight Results

 In this subsection, the detector efficiency of reconstructed events is measured from the test sample, the reweighted test sample, and the target sample to demonstrate the reweighter's ability to recreate the target model's prediction of detection efficiency.
 Since the \minerva~detector uses planar targets and scintillator modules, it is better at measuring particles with high energy that travel along the beam axis than those which travel transverse to the beam direction.
-This effect must be accounted for in the proton tracking efficiency model which is an input to a cross-section measurement.
+This effect must be accounted for in the proton tracking efficiency model which is an input to a cross section measurement.
 Correcting for the efficiency is a standard step in producing a cross section.
 When efficiencies are small, the fractional uncertainties are large and almost always must be estimated with the help of a full simulation.
 The correlations between measured variables of interest and the angles of produced particles with respect to the beam depend on the model, and are different between the source and target model in this study.
-In this study, we use a toy model of the efficiency, $\epsilon$, as a function of the leading proton angle with respect to the neutrino direction, $\theta$, and its kinetic energy, $T_p$.
-This toy model, $\epsilon(\theta,T_p)$ is given by:
+In this study, we use a toy model of the efficiency, $\epsilon$, as a function of the leading proton angle with respect to the neutrino direction, $\theta_{p}$, and its kinetic energy, $T_p$.
+This toy model, $\epsilon(\theta_{p},T_p)$ is given by:

 where 60 MeV was chosen above the KE selection threshold to ensure that the reweighting effectively describes the target model for events whose efficiency is affected by the threshold.
-Events with high $T_p$ and low $\theta$ proton have efficiency close to in this toy model.
+Events with high $T_p$ and low $\theta_p$ have efficiency close to one in this toy model.
 The efficiency model is plotted for reference in Figure~\ref{fig:efficiency}.

-To study the effect of this reweighting on the extraction of cross-sections, we consider the application of this efficiency model to a two-dimensional (2D) differential cross-section with respect to the muon transverse momentum and the TKI variable $\delta p_T$ for events with one or more detectable protons above the 50 MeV kinetic energy detection threshold for the MINERvA detector.
-The bin-wise differential cross-sections, $N$, and the efficient cross-section, $M$, are defined as,
+To study the effect of this reweighting on the extraction of cross sections, we consider the application of this efficiency model to a two-dimensional (2D) differential cross-section with respect to the muon transverse momentum and the TKI variable $\delta p_T$ for events with one or more above-threshold protons for the MINERvA detector.
+The bin-wise differential cross sections, $N$, and the efficient cross section, $M$, are defined as,